Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Implications

 Some of our simulations of encounters of low-mass stars with black holes are not close enough for significant mass loss and can result in highly eccentric bound orbits.
 For example, in the parabolic encounter of a $1 \Msun$ star and a $10 \Msun$ BH, for $b \sim 1.0$--$1.5$ (see Section \ref{sec:results}), the fractional mass loss is $\sim 1$--$10$\%, and the post-disruption bound orbit has a period of $0.1$--$1 \yr$ and an eccentricity of $\sim 0.97$--$0.98$.
 However, tidal dissipation at subsequent periapsis passages can reduce the eccentricity and orbital period (e.g., \citealp{2017MNRAS.469.3088K}) such that the resulting bound system evolves into a compact LMXB.

-Another type of system that is potentially formed through dynamical encounters are non-interacting BH-star systems, e.g., Gaia BH1 \citep{2023MNRAS.518.1057E} and BH2 \citep{2023MNRAS.521.4323E}.
-Both these systems consist of $\sim 1 \Msun$ stars orbiting $\sim 10 \Msun$ black holes in moderately-eccentric orbits with periods of $\sim 1 \yr$.
+Another type of system that is potentially formed through dynamical encounters are non-interacting BH-star systems, e.g., \citet{2023MNRAS.521.4323E,2023MNRAS.518.1057E,2023AJ....166....6C}.
+These systems consist of $\sim 1 \Msun$ stars orbiting $\sim 10 \Msun$ black holes in moderately-eccentric orbits with periods of $\sim 1 \yr$.
 These parameters correspond quite well with our simulations with $b \sim 1.0$--$1.5$, which lends credence to dynamical formation.